diego1389/dev_docs/AWS/Cloud certified practitioner/Cloud practitioner certif notes.md

             - Lock the policy for future  edits (cannot longer be changed).
             - Compliance and data retention.
      - **Shared responsability:**
-        - AWS: responsible for infraestruction, durability availability, sustain concurrent loss of dataa, configuration and vulnerability analysys.
+        - AWS: responsible for infraestructure, durability availability, sustain concurrent loss of data, configuration and vulnerability analysys.
         - User: versioning, bucket policies, replication setup, logging and monitoring, storage classes, data encryption.
        - **Snow Family Overview**
         - Highly secure portable (offline) devices to collect and process data at the edge and migrate data into and out of AWS.